chris-pearce/scally/utilities/README.md

 We can construct almost all of it using a mixture of:

-- [Base styles](../core/base/) for things like the headings, links, paragraphs, etc.
+- [Base styles](../core/base/) for things like headings, links, paragraphs, etc.
 - [Grid layout module](../layout/_l-grid.scss) to layout the sets of 2 and 4
   columns.